Production

 Observability in Action: Langfuse Tracing

-See how DSPy.rb's async telemetry system provides real-time visibility into your LLM workflows without the complexity
+See how DSPy.rb's executor-driven telemetry keeps real-time visibility without slowing down your LLM workflows

 V